Maxim

 Generic Claude hands you confident prose.
 Maxim hands you prose plus the behavioral mechanism it applied and the anti-patterns it avoided.
 You evaluate the output against the claim.
 You can defend it to your boss, your customer, or a regulator.
 It stops being a chat — it starts being documentation.

-Framework: Behavioral Moat Framing Doctrine (Maxim ADR-007)
+Read the ADR: Behavioral Moat Framing Doctrine (ADR-007)

 Confidence is earned. 🟢 HIGH is not the default.